 TAA is the future of transportation, new systems that take cars off the road, change the way we think about ownership and offer unique investment opportunities.
 The TAA market is expected to reach $8 trillion and includes ride-sharing, passenger transportation, freight, food, drone deliveries and distribution.
-Institutional investors investing in TAA target early-stage companies, with venture capital funds investing in publicly traded companies such as Uber Technologies, Lyft, and other companies with ties to the electric vehicle industry.
+Institutional investors invest in TAA target early-stage companies, with venture capital funds investing in publicly traded companies such as Uber Technologies, Lyft, and other companies with ties to the electric vehicle industry.

 Transport as a Service (TAA) allows people to enjoy the benefits of a car without having to own one.
 There are many excellent examples of TAA that have become popular in recent years.
 Ridesharing services like Uber and Lyft are a great example of TAAs, as they give people access to affordable on-demand rides without ever having to own a car.

 Instead of owning a vehicle, people can buy a travel experience.
-For example, Uber and Lyft are examples of TAAs because rather than owning your own car, you can rent a car with a ridesharing app when you need a ride.
+For example, Uber and Lyft are examples of TAAs because rather than owning your car, you can rent a car with a ride-sharing app when you need a ride.
 TAAs, also known as MAAs or mobility as a service, are transport systems that replace car ownership with a service-based mobility solution.

-The idea of the TAA is growing as urbanization, and individual transport becomes a burden and the need for daily mobility and transport services increases.
+The idea of the TAA is growing as urbanization and individual transport become a burden and the need for daily mobility and transport services increases.
 Given the industry’s many benefits for humanity and clean energy, governments worldwide are expected to offer TAAS companies favourable policies and tax breaks to facilitate operations, increase profitability, and increase share value.
 It will also make it easier for companies offering TAAS services to find customers.

-Whitney Tilson, the founder of a research firm called Empire Financial Research, decided to raise awareness of how TAAS (Transportation as a Service) brings in important funding.
+Whitney Tilson, the founder of a research firm called Empire Financial Research, decided to raise awareness of how TAAS (Transportation as a Service) brings in critical funding.
 As a result, industry Growth Insights publishes new Transport as a Service (TAAS) market data.
 TAAS is an innovative opportunity and drives the world of vehicle technology forward.

 This is designed to improve the efficiency of moving people and goods from one place to another.
 As a result, we can shift transport from a supply-oriented sector to a demand-oriented service sector.
 The product segments provide information on the market share of the individual products and the respective CAGR for the forecast period.

 These could be sustainable ESG investments in transport, merch, healthcare, food delivery, long-distance car-pooling, COVID 19 contact tracking, etc. Transport as a Service Stocks refers to shares of companies that offer technology-based services in the transport industry.
-A Transportation As a Service (TAAS) or Mobility as a Services (MAAS) company is an organization whose main service or product offering is to improve transportation efficiency through computer infrastructure, platforms and software.
+A Transportation As a Service (TAAS) or Mobility as a Services (MAAS) company is an organization whose leading service or product offering is to improve transportation efficiency through computer infrastructure, platforms and software.

 The company anticipates having a presence in 20 cities and recurring revenue from its aviation segment, accounting for more than 50% of its annual revenue.
 Over the next decade, the company plans to sell 14,000 vehicles and generate $20 billion in sales.
 In addition, the company expects aircraft to generate $22 million, with a further 850 scheduled for service.

 Lyft is a successful ride-sharing company that is a direct competitor to Uber.
 The two companies were founded at the same time and offered similar services.
-The difference between the two companies is that Uber and Lyft offer ride-sharing services, while Uber also provides food deliveries and other services.
+The difference between the two companies is that Uber and Lyft provide ride-sharing services, while Uber also provides food deliveries and other services.